+Foreword

-Foreword from Cabinet Member Councillor Lynne Hale
+By Councillor Lynne Hale

-I am pleased to introduce Croydon's Homelessness and Rough Sleeping Strategy which sets out our plans for reducing the challenge of homelessness in our Borough over the next five years.
+I am pleased to introduce Croydon's Homelessness and Rough Sleeping Strategy which sets out our plans for reducing the challenge of homelessness in our borough over the next five years.

 At a time when homelessness and rough sleeping are rising across London and the UK, it is vitally important that we as a Council set out how we are going to tackle this growing problem in our borough.